-The MSc programmes in Advanced Structural Engineering provide advanced training in the design, analysis, assessment and evaluation of concrete, steel and composite structures, including bridges and buildings.
-These programmes are career-oriented and cover the theoretical background and practical design considerations.
+The MSc in General Structural Engineering programmes provide advanced training in the design, analysis, assessment and evaluation of concrete, steel and composite structures, including bridges and buildings.
+These programmes are career-oriented and cover both the theoretical background and practical design considerations.
 The programmes are suitable for both practicing engineers with several years' experience and recent graduates.